General Information

 Where can I find more information about the program?

 General information on the program can be found on the McGill Summer Academy website.
 Important communications will be sent to participants via email.
-We also have an Instagram page that we recommend participants follow for updates.
+We also have a private Instagram page that we recommend participants follow for updates.

 How can participants and parents get in touch with an MSA representative if they have further questions?